Ionman64/CounterView/README.md

 Otherwise, download the zip from GitHub.com and extract the files

 ## Running CounterView
-You can run CounterView by opening the index.html in any browser
+You can run CounterView by opening index.html in any browser